blank Skip to main content

 How to Build a Mobile Device Management (MDM) System?

-In this article, we overview how does mobile device management work and describe the typical architecture of an MDM solution.
-We also give some useful tips for implementing MDM components as well as examples of code for Android device management systems.
-This article will be useful for Android developers who want to learn more about the process of managing mobile devices and creating powerful Android MDM solutions.
+In a previous article, we overviewed key benefits of mobile device management for businesses.
+In this article, we explore how mobile device management works and describe the typical architecture of an MDM solution.
+We also provide some useful tips for implementing MDM components as well as examples of code for Android device management systems.

 MDM technology overview

-• data encryption
+• Data encryption

-• access management
+• Access management

-• secure digital card encryption
+• Secure digital card encryption

-• geolocation monitoring
+• Geolocation monitoring

-• and more
+• And more

-Together, these functions form the MDM suite.
+Together, this functionality forms the MDM suite.

-Most MDM solutions are based on a client–server model.
+Most MDM solutions are based on a clientโ€“server model.
 In this model, all management commands are sent from the server to mobile devices, which then execute them.
 Both client and server components can be developed separately and function independently.
 However, when working on these components, you need to pay special attention to the flexibility of their interfaces and to their data exchange protocols.

-An MDM software platform detects devices connected to a network and sends them settings, commands, and configurations for immediate use.
+An MDM platform detects devices connected to a network and sends them settings, commands, and configurations for immediate use.
 This process is fully automated to ensure continuous device usage.
 An MDM system should store the history of sent commands and the statuses of monitored devices.
-It should also be able to provide the required level of management granularity by sending the necessary settings to all devices, to a particular group of devices, or to a specific device.
+It should also be able to provide the required level of management granularity by sending necessary settings to all devices, to a particular group of devices, or to a specific device.

 Devices connected to a network can be identified according to two parameters:

-MDM, EMM, and UEM: What’s the difference?
+MDM, EMM, and UEM: Whatโ€™s the difference?

 MDM is often confused with enterprise mobility management (EMM).
 However, MDM is actually a part of EMM.

-Also, when composing EMM systems, developers often include cloud-based mobile device management solutions so that data security and encryption isn’t necessarily implemented locally on mobile devices.
+EMM, a concept first introduced by Gartner in 2014, refers to a set of people, tools, and processes aimed at organizing, managing, and improving enterprise mobility.
+Alongside MDM solutions, EMM systems usually include other products for mobile application management, application wrapping, mobile content management, containerization, etc. Also, when composing EMM systems, developers often include cloud-based mobile device management solutions so that data security and encryption isnโ€™t necessarily implemented locally on mobile devices.
 An MDM solution, in turn, focuses on ensuring data security and protection locally, on every managed device.

 Server-side MDM architecture